jtr13/EDAVproject/README.md

 This is a template for the EDAV final project.
 It is based on the template created with *File, New Project..., New Directory, Book Project using bookdown* in RStudio.

+If you have any difficulties or have feedback of any kind, please file an issue.

 ## ABSOLUTE ESSENTIALS

 *Follow these instructions and you will have a published bookdown book in less than five minutes.*